jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 **Why the Switch to SQLite?**

-`BerkelyDB 4.8` is 10 years old.
+`BerkeleyDB 4.8` is 10 years old.
 This database is not actively maintained, not meant to be used as an application database, and is susceptible to file corruptions.
 Since the move to descriptor wallets introducing breaking compatibility changes, SQLite was chosen as a new database because it provides certain guarantees necessary for ensuring that the wallet remains backwards compatible moving forward.
-Furthermore, unlike `BerkelyDB 4.8`, SQLite allows us to have one file wallet instead of a wallet directory.
+Furthermore, unlike `BerkeleyDB 4.8`, SQLite allows us to have one file wallet instead of a wallet directory.
 This helps with wallet portability.

 ### 1. Preparation